How I got out of the hell of my daily To-Do list!

 1. Quickly Identify urgent and important actions

-It is potentially true, but maybe not.
-Without priority, nothing is really important and everything becomes urgent.
+This is potentially true or not!
+Without priority, nothing matters anymore and everything becomes urgent.

 - Red: Urgent and important, actions that really need to be done!